 Head north on OR-35 toward Hood River and you’ll find yourself traveling along the Hood River County Fruit Loop with dozens of options for experiencing the local bounty of this agricultural region.
+Turn into Parkdale where you can charge at the Old Parkdale Inn while you check out the view of Mt.
+Hood from Solera Brewery.
 Stop in at Draper Girls Country Farm for the freshest fruits of the season and The Gorge White House for wine tasting, fresh cut flowers and U-pick berries.
 Just before arriving in Hood River, take a quick side trip out to Panorama Point for stunning views of Mt.
 Hood and the valley.

 Charging station: Hood River City Parking, 607 Columbia St.